Expecho/Self-Hosted-Asp.Net-WebHooks/README.md

 The solution contains 2 projects

 ## Receiver
-This console application sends a registration for a Webhook and receieves message of the Webhook.
+This console application sends a registration for a Webhook and receives message of the Webhook.
+It also calls the api that triggers the Webhook to send a notification.

 ## Web Api Host
 This console application hosts the Webhook registration endpoints and hosts a web api controller that triggers the Webhook.